Did we personalize? Assessing personalization by an online reinforcement learning algorithm using resampling: HeartSteps case study

 We provide an overview of the RL algorithm from HeartSteps and refer the reader to \cite[Sec.
 6]{liao2020personalized} for details.
 In HeartSteps, the RL algorithm was initialized with a prior~\cite{Liang2016}, using data from a pilot study~\cite{walter2015}, and deployed separately on each user.
 Furthermore, it used the data collected during the second period of the study to learn and update its posterior for each user, but did not assign actions.
 Starting from the third period of the study, it was allowed to assign actions for each user.
 For the action assignment, the algorithm (see \cite[Sec.
 2-3]{liao2020personalized}) used a generalization of a contextual linear Thompson-Sampling bandit based on the Gaussian Bayesian linear regression model for the reward~\cite{Liang2016}:

-with feature vectors, $f(s), g(s)$; and $\varepsilon_t$ denotes \iid noise from $\mc N(0, \sigma^2)$.
+with low dimensional parameters $\alpha, \beta$ (to be learned), feature vectors, $f(s), g(s)$; and $\varepsilon_t$ denoting \iid noise from $\mc N(0, \sigma^2)$.
 The feature vector $g(s)$ includes an intercept, all features that are part of $Z_t$, and the \dosage variable.
 Meanwhile, the feature vector $f(s)$ includes an intercept, and a subset of the features from $g(s)$, namely \engagement, \variation, \location, and \dosage.
 For a detailed description of these features, please refer to \cref{tab:state_features}.
 The HeartSteps team selected these features using domain science and data from the pilot study.
 Under a bandit environment, that is, when $A_t$ does not affect the distribution of future states, the term $f(s)\tp \beta$ represents the advantage of sending an activity message in state $S_t=s$ with $I_t=1$.

 The posterior Gaussian distribution for $\beta$ was updated each night resulting in the posterior mean $\mu_{d, \beta}$ and variance matrix $\Sigma_{d, \beta}$, on day $d$.
 Thus at decision time $t$ (on day $d = \ceil{\frac{t-1}5}$), for an available user ($\avail_t=1$) in state $S_t=s$ with \dosage $x$, the posterior distribution of advantage of sending an activity suggestion, $\beta^\top f(s)$ is Gaussian, with mean $\mu_{d, \beta}^\top f(s)$ and variance, $f(s)^\top\Sigma_{d, \beta}f(s)$.
 In classical Thompson Sampling~\cite{thompson1933likelihood,russo2018tutorial}, actions are selected based on the posterior probability that the advantage exceeds $0$.
 HeartSteps deployed a slight generalization, replacing $0$ with a threshold, $\eta_d$, (updated nightly) which was intended to capture negative delayed effects for sending a treatment at the \dosage level $x$.
 See \citet[Section 5.4.2]{liao2020personalized} for a discussion connecting this threshold to RL for Markov Decision Processes.
 Overall, the posterior probability used in HeartSteps is given as: